hideosnes/schmiede25-listening/README.md

 # MIDI #
 ## https://huggingface.co/santifiorino/SAO-Instrumental-Finetune ##
 Create a MoE subset to generate organized midi-data-packages.
 These can be used to control e.g. hardware or software that expects MIDI inputs.

+# Other audio Models #
+"MIT/ast-finetuned-audioset-10-10-0.4593" # Recognizes 527+ audio classes
+"facebook/wav2vec2-large-xlsr-53-german"   # Different domain but more classes

+# Models that recognize brass, woodwinds, strings, percussion, vocals, etc.
+"facebook/hubert-large-ls960-ft"
+"microsoft/unispeech-sat-base-plus"

+# Model Cascade #
+First model: Is this an instrument? (binary)
+Second model: Which instrument family? (strings/brass/percussion/etc.)
+Third model: Specific instrument within family